codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-setup-saml2.md

 1. lastName - user last name.
 1. email - user email.

 >Notice that these settings are for the SAAS version of Codefresh.
-For an on-premise Codefresh setup you need to use the URLs that match your installation.
+For an on-premises Codefresh setup you need to use the URLs that match your installation.

 Once everything is finished, you [should test the integration]({{site.baseurl}}/docs/administration/single-sign-on/sso-setup-oauth2/#testing-your-identity-provider).
 Once it is working proceed to the next steps that are: